 Maya Valree (she/her(s)) is a Policy Analyst (Parenting Students) at The Education Trust–West.
 Prior to joining The Education Trust–West, Valree served as the graduate student coordinator for the Students with Dependents program at California Polytechnic State University, San Luis Obispo.
 In this role, she engaged campus and community stakeholders to increase programming and institutional support for parenting students.
 Guided by a two-generation approach, Valree advocates for simultaneously addressing the needs of student parents and their children, understanding the complexities and interconnectedness of ecosystems.

 Valree is a proud product of three of California’s higher education systems.
 She earned an Associate of Arts in Public Policy from Santa Monica College; a Bachelor of Arts in Sociology from the University of California, Irvine; and a Masters of Science in Higher Education Counseling and Student Affairs from California Polytechnic State University, San Luis Obispo.

-Williams’ primary practitioner experiences include advocating for institutional policy change, providing student basic needs support, and case management services for former foster youth and first-generation college students.
-He holds a Bachelor of Arts in Communications from CSUDH, and a Masters of Science in Counseling from California State University, Long Beach, with a focus on student development in higher education.
+His primary practitioner experience includes program direction, advocating for institutional policy change, and providing student basic needs and case management services for former foster youth and first-generation college students.
+Williams has a Bachelor of Arts in Communications from CSUDH, and a Master of Science in Counseling from California State University, Long Beach, with a focus on student development in higher education.